ANALYSIS-After 2014's party, investors in U.S. stock market may face a hangover

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Dec 31 Revelers ringing in the new year this week need to watch out for the next day's hangover.
-Investors may experience a similar feeling early in 2015 after a two-year run that has propelled U.S. stocks up by nearly 50 percent.
+Dec 31 Revelers ringing in of the new year this week need to watch out for the next day's hangover.
+And investors may experience a similar feeling early in 2015 after a two-year run that has propelled U.S. stocks up by nearly 50 percent.

-The S&P 500 gained more than 11 percent on the year, shaking off concerns about valuations thanks to improved economic growth and a very accommodative U.S. Federal Reserve.
-Add in dividends and the advance was nearly 14 percent.
+Headed into the last trading day of 2014, the S&P 500 has gained nearly 13 percent on the year, shaking off concerns about valuations thanks to improved economic growth and a very accommodative U.S. Federal Reserve.
+Add in dividends and the advance is 15 percent.

 However, the S&P 500's forward price-to-earnings multiple - based on 2015 earnings expectations - is at about 17 now, exceeding the 15-year average of about 15.

-The valuation level means that a pick-up in profits growth may be essential if the market is to continue to add to its historic gains.
-Yet, Wall Street analysts' estimates for S&P 500 earnings growth for coming quarters are languishing in the mid-single digits.
+It means that a pick-up in profits growth may be essential if the market is to continue to add to its historic gains.
+And yet Wall Street analysts' estimates for S&P 500 earnings growth for coming quarters are languishing in the mid-single digits.

 The S&P 500's forward price-to-earnings ratio sat at about 13 times at the beginning of 2013; it is now closer to 17, according to Thomson Reuters data.